 - Hard water consumption can help strengthen bones and teeth.

-- Hard water does not dissolve lead, reducing the risk of lead poisoning from lead pipes.
+- Hard water does not dissolve lead from pipes, reducing the risk of lead poisoning from lead plumbing.

 - Hard water is less likely to cause pipe corrosion compared to soft water.

-- Soft water has the ability to dissolve potentially toxic metals like cadmium and lead.
+- Soft water has the ability to dissolve potentially toxic metals like cadmium and lead, especially from older pipe systems.

-- Hard water contains less sodium than soft water.
+- Hard water contains less sodium than soft water, particularly compared to chemically softened water.

-- Soft water has a lower boiling point and higher sodium content, which can be a health concern, but may benefit individuals with sodium-related health issues.
+- Soft water has a lower boiling point but can have a higher sodium content, which can be a health concern for some individuals, while hard water’s higher boiling point can concentrate minerals.

 Advantages and Disadvantages of Hard Water